tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 {lang="python",linenos=off}
 	LOGIN_URL = 'rango:login'

 Much better!
 Django supports URL names here, too.
 By entering a URL name here, Django will direct users to the right place, even if the URL for logging in is changed.
-Beautiful!

 Regardless of what you enter as the value of `LOGIN_URL`, providing a value here ensures that the `login_required()` decorator will redirect any user not logged in to the URL you specify.

 ## Logging Out
 To enable users to log out gracefully, it would be nice to provide a logout option to users.
 Django comes with a handy `logout()` function that takes care of ensuring that the users can properly and securely log out.
-The `logout()` function will ensure that their session is ended, and that if they subsequently try to access a view that requires authentication then they will not be able to access it, unless they log back in.
+The `logout()` function will ensure that their session is ended, and that if they subsequently try to access a view that requires authentication then they will not be able to access it, unless they then decide to log back in.

 To provide logout functionality in `rango/views.py`, add the view called `user_logout()` with the following code.